vircon32/ComputerSoftware/Readme.md

 ----------------------------------
 ### Where to learn about Vircon32?

 If you are not familiar with Vircon32, a 32-bit virtual game console, you can visit its website [www.vircon32.com](http://www.vircon32.com "Vircon32 Homepage") for more information.
-There you will also find everything you may need to try ouy the console and to make games for it.
+There you will also find everything you may need to try out the console and to make games for it.

 --------------------------------------------
 ### How to build these programs from source?